Focus Drift

 4.1 Account Responsibility

 You are responsible for maintaining the confidentiality of your account and for all activities that occur under your account.
-The App uses your Apple ID for authentication and subscription management.

 4.2 Data Storage

-4.3 Data Accuracy
+4.4 Data Accuracy

-While we strive to provide accurate analytics and insights, Focus Drift is a tool for estimation and reflection.
+Focus Drift is a tool for estimation and reflection.
 The insights provided should be used as guidance and not as definitive measurements.

 5. Device Permissions